MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 # Teams App Test Tool

-Teams App Test Tool, also known as the Test Tool, is a component integrated into the Teams Toolkit.
+Teams App Test Tool (Test Tool), is a component integrated into the Teams Toolkit.
 The tool assists users in debugging, testing, and refining the app design of a Teams bot application.
 It provides a web-based chat environment that replicates the behavior, appearance, and user experience of Microsoft Teams.

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/test-tool.png" alt-text="Screenshot shows the Teams App Test Tool Adaptive Card.":::

+## Explore Teams App Test Tool

-## Features
+### Features

 The Teams App Test Tool assists users in testing and debugging their Teams bot applications and following are the key features:

-1. **Sandbox environment**: The tool provides a web-based chat environment that emulates the behavior, look, and user experience of Microsoft Teams.
-This tool allows users to test and debug their bot application in a controlled environment.
+1. **Sandbox environment**: Sandbox environment emulates the behavior, look and user experience of Microsoft Teams.

 1. **Tunneling**: With the Test Tool, users don't need to set up a tunnel with [Ngrok](https://ngrok.com/download) or [Microsoft Dev Tunnel](/azure/developer/dev-tunnels/overview)to expose their local bot application to the internet.

-1. **Reduce local debugging**: Ensure you meet the [prerequisites](tools-prerequisites.md#accounts-to-build-your-teams-app) to secure a Microsoft 365 Developer tenant and the app uploading permissions before you debug the Teams bot applications.
+1. **Reduce local debugging**: Remove the [prerequisites](tools-prerequisites.md#accounts-to-build-your-teams-app) to secure a Microsoft 365 Developer tenant and the app uploading permissions before you debug the Teams bot applications.

-1. **Rapid inner-loop tterations**: Optimize the process of making changes to the app design and bot logic without having to redeploy the bot application to the cloud.
+1. **Rapid inner-loop iterations**: Optimize the process of making changes to the app design and bot logic without having to redeploy the bot application to the cloud.

 1. **Mock data and activities**: The Test Tool makes it easy to accomplish a test for complex scenarios such as **Send a welcome message when a new member joins the channel** by using mock data and built-in and custom activity triggers.